cccbr/runningatower/content/docs/bellchamber/_index.md

 *Figure 4: Wooden clapper tie*

-A wooden tie holds the clapper in the middle of the bell.
+A wooden tie that holds the clapper in the middle of the bell.

 ![Rope clapper tie](tie_rope1_350.JPG) ![](tie_rope_2.JPG)